UmeshMotiwale/Diffusion_Models_from_Scratch/README.md

 - **Quick, Draw! sketches** (specific category, 28×28)
 - **Logo dataset** (LLD-icon, 32×32)
 - **Indian art / textile patterns** (scraped from open sources — culturally interesting)
-- **Mentee's own choice** (must be approved by mentor — minimum 500 images)

-### Checkpoint Question
-"What was the hardest decision you made about your dataset and architecture this week?
-What would you change if you had 10x the compute?"

-### Stretch Goals
-- Implement data augmentation (random horizontal flips, slight rotations)
-- Try a larger image resolution (128×128) and report on training time and quality
-- Compare your model to a fine-tuned pretrained Stable Diffusion model on the same dataset

-### Common Pitfalls
-- Underestimating dataset preprocessing time (often takes longer than expected)
-- Training too few epochs and concluding the model "doesn't work"
-- Mode collapse from poorly cleaned datasets — quality > quantity
-- Not saving intermediate checkpoints — losing progress to Colab disconnects

 ---